purplefloyd14/scotus_proj/channel19/README.md

 to expose to the world I used 'ngrok http 8000'

 there is a redis thing that needs to be active for this to work.
-The command for that is 'docker run -p 6379:6379 -d redis:5'
+The command for that is 'docker run -p 6379:6379 -d redis:5'.
+In order for that to work I need to run docker on my comptuer such that the desktop software is running and there is a symbol up near the other symbols (time, nord, volume, etc) on the top right of the screen.

 there is also a docker desktop client, and sometimes the task gets stale and has to be killed there before it is restarted cleanly